Exceptional Collections for Mirrors of Invertible Polynomials: Introduction

 The group $\Gamma_w$ acts on $\mathbb{A}^n$ by projecting onto the first $n$ coordinates and then acting diagonally.
 The Landau-Ginzburg model $(\mathbb{A}^n, \Gamma_w, w)$ is a proposed mirror of the transposed invertible polynomial

 Kontsevich's Homological Mirror Symmetry Conjecture predicts that the Fukaya-Seidel category of $w^T$ \cite{Sei08} is equivalent to the (gauged) matrix factorization category $\dabs[\mathbb{A}^n, \Gamma_w, w]$ \cite{Pos11, BFK14a}.
-Seidel established that if $w$ represents an ADE singularity, then the Fukaya-Seidel category has a tilting object \cite[Proposition 3.4]{Sei00}.
-Hence, homological mirror symmetry can be proven in this case by finding a matching tilting object for $\dabs[\mathbb{A}^n, \Gamma_w, w]$.
-When $w$ is a Fermat polynomial, meaning $w = \sum_{i=1}^n x_i^{r_i}$, this equivalence was established by Futaki and Ueda \cite{FU09, FU11}.
-When $n=2$, the equivalence was proven by Habermann and Smith \cite{HS19}.
-These proofs make the existence of a tilting object on $\dabs{[\mathbb{A}^n, \Gamma_w, w]}$ for arbitrary $n$ and $w$ desirable.
+A few cases of this equivalence have been proven.
+When $w$ is a Fermat polynomial, meaning $w = \sum_{i=1}^n x_i^{r_i}$, this equivalence is proven by Futaki and Ueda \cite{FU09, FU11}.
+When $n=2$, the conjecture has been proven by Habermann and Smith \cite{HS19}.
+The approach of Futaki-Ueda and Habermann-Smith involves finding matching tilting objects for $\dabs{[\mathbb{A}^n, \Gamma_w, w]}$ and $\mathcal{F}(w^T)$.
+This makes the existence of a tilting object on $\dabs{[\mathbb{A}^n, \Gamma_w, w]}$ for arbitrary $n$ and $w$ desirable.

 In fact, the existence of such a tilting object was first conjectured informally by Takahashi \cite{TakashiSlides} during his presentation at the University of Miami in 2009.
-Therein, he demonstrated that the results of \cite{KST1, KST2} imply news cases of homological mirror symmetry when $n=3$.
-In the literature, this existence has been conjectured by Ebeling and Takahashi in three-variables \cite{ET11}, and by Lekili and Ueda in general \cite[Conjecture 6.1]{LU18}.
-The conjecture was weakened more recently by Hirano and Ouchi who ask only for the existence of a full exceptional collection (which is not necessarily strong) \cite[Conjecture 1.4]{HO}.
+Therein, he demonstrated that the results of \cite{KST1, KST2} imply new cases of homological mirror symmetry when $n=3$.
+In the literature, this existence has been conjectured by Ebeling and Takahashi in three-variables \cite{ET11}, and by Lekili and Ueda in general \cite[Conjecture 1.3]{LU18}.
+The conjecture was weakened more recently by Hirano and Ouchi who ask for the existence of a full exceptional collection (which is not necessarily strong) \cite[Conjecture 1.4]{HO} (see \S\ref{subsec: exceptional} for definitions).

-Due to the Kreuzer-Skarke classification of invertible polynomials \cite{KS92}, we know that any invertible polynomial, up to permutation of variables, can be written as a Thom-Sebastiani sum of three types of polynomials:
+Due to the Kreuzer-Skarke classification of invertible polynomials \cite{KS92} (in fact this classification can be traced further back to Orlik-Wagreich \cite{OW71}), we know that any invertible polynomial, up to permutation of variables, can be written as a Thom-Sebastiani sum of three types of polynomials:

 \begin{enumerate} \item Fermat type: $w = x^r$, \item Chain type: $w = x_1^{a_1}x_2 + x_2^{a_2} x_3 + \ldots + x_{n-1}^{a_{n-1}}x_n + x_n^{a_n}$, and \item Loop type: $w = x_1^{a_1}x_2 + x_2^{a_2} x_3 + \ldots + x_{n-1}^{a_{n-1}}x_n + x_n^{a_n}x_1$. \end{enumerate} By Corollary 2.40 of \cite{BFK14b}, the conjectures above on the existence of a full exceptional collection or a tilting object reduce to studying indecomposable invertible polynomials that are of any one given type.